 What are the eligibility criteria?

-For further information about the eligibility requirements, please see Eligibility in the Information for applicants section.
+For further information about the eligibility requirements, please see the Eligibility section on the Information for applicants webpage.

 How long does the application process take?